Effective Date: January 13, 2021

-1. Information we receive from or on behalf of our clients, such as the email addresses their customers supply when signing up for Wi-Fi or visiting our clients’ websites, as well as certain information collected in connection with the Wi-Fi routers; and
+1. Information we receive in connection with our relationship with our clients, such as the email addresses their customers (“End Users”) supply when signing up for our Wi-Fi with enhanced marketing features (the “Enhanced Wi-Fi”) or visiting our clients’ websites, as well as certain information collected in connection with the Enhanced Wi-Fi routers; and

 2. Information collected from visitors to Zenreach’s own website, zenreach.com.

 In an expanding number of cities, we provide our clients (restaurants, stores and other businesses) with wireless routers that let them share their Internet connection with people around their location.
-Like all Wi-Fi routers, ours receive the unique MAC address of nearby wireless devices, such as smartphones.
-We keep a record of these MAC addresses and the Wi-Fi routers they are near, absent a legal constraint or an applicable opt-out.
-To sign up to use the Internet connection though a client's Wi-Fi, a person must (1) submit basic contact information, such as an email address, and (2) agree to terms and privacy practices.
-The user may choose to enter additional information, such as their month and day of birth.
+Our clients’ End Users in the European Union and California can elect to just access the Internet via the client’s Wi-Fi, or they can voluntarily opt into the Enhanced Wi-Fi.
+For those who do not opt into the Enhanced Wi-Fi, we collect limited technical information that does not identify the End User and process such information to provide and troubleshoot Wi-Fi access.
+We retain such technical information collected for no more than thirty days.
+For those End Users who register for the Enhanced Wi-Fi, we receive and maintain the unique MAC address of your wireless device and the nearby Wi-Fi routers to provide you with the enhanced marketing features.
+To sign up for Enhanced Wi-Fi, an End User must (1) submit basic contact information, such as an email address or mobile phone number, and (2) agree to terms and acknowledge our privacy practices.
+The End User may choose to enter additional information, such as their month and day of birth.

-After a user signs up, we associate their email address and other personal information with their device’s MAC address and with any location history we may previously have gathered (or later gather) for that device’s MAC address.
-Later, when the user's device returns to this client location or enters the Wi-Fi range of another Zenreach router (of any Zenreach client), we automatically recognize the device and record the visit in our record for that device, unless the user has opted out.
-We also may record information about whether and when the individual used the Internet, but Zenreach does not review or record the actual Wi-Fi traffic (such as the content of emails sent through the Wi-Fi or the URLs of web pages visited).
+After an End User signs up for Enhanced Wi-Fi, we associate their email address and other personal data with their device’s MAC address and any location history we may later gather for that device’s MAC address.
+Later, when the End User’s device returns to this client location or enters the Wi-Fi range of another Zenreach router (of any Zenreach client), we automatically recognize the device and record the visit in our record for that device, which enables us to provide you enhanced marketing features, such as coupons for businesses you already patronize.
+End Users may opt out of Enhanced Wi-Fi at any time, and End Users may also request that we delete their personal data at any time.
+Please see the sections below entitled, “Opt-Out and Privacy Rights” and “Your Legal Rights Under Local Laws” for more information.
+We also may record information about whether and when the End User registered for Enhanced Wi-Fi has used the Internet, but Zenreach does not review or record the actual Wi-Fi traffic (such as the content of emails sent through the Wi-Fi or the URLs of web pages visited).

 We collect information, including when you provide information directly to us and when we passively collect information from you.